Breeding-Analytics/bioflow/reportMta.md

 5. Individual across environment predictions for each trait (output)

-6. Individual sensitivity values from the Finlay-Wilkinson model (output)
+6. Individual sensitivity values according to the Finlay-Wilkinson model (Finlay & Wilkinson, 1963) (output)

 7. Percent check comparison against the different benchmark varieties present in the dataset (output)